 If you’re looking for stunning scenery in relative isolation, combined with some exercise, then the Great Wall one day hike from Jinshanling to Simatai West is definitely for you.
-You will go from tower to tower until you walk to tower 22 (Simatai West) as Simatai East is closed.
+You will go from tower to tower until you walk to tower 22 (Simatai West / East Gate) as Simatai East is closed.
 Along the way, you will enjoy the best scenery/ landscape views of the Wall.
-Hiking from Jinshanling to Simatai West will bring you the classic Great Wall hiking experience.
 It’s worth your effort!

 How difficult is it to hike from Jinshanling to Simatai West?

-The entire distance of your guided walk is 7-8 kilometres (4-5 miles) with a total vertical climb of around 200 meters (660 feet).
+The entire distance of your guided / self guided walk is 7-8 kilometers (4-5 miles) with a total vertical climb of around 200 meters (660 feet).
 The track is well formed and easy to follow but there are some places where you must walk on vertical steps, rugged terrain or through broken towers.
 Be ready for a demanding hike as Jinshanling Great Wall has the crumbling stairs and wall– this is definitely not a stroll along a level path.

 Our Great Wall one day hike from Jinshanling to Simatai West is all about enjoying the amazing environment of the Great Wall.
 The fun and informative day trip is good for you, with stops along the way to take in the views, and take pictures while learning about Great Wall’s past.
 We provide walking poles and your guide will always be on hand to help you.
 There is NEVER any pressure to walk at a certain pace, either fast or slow.
 It certainly is not a race!